KerenOmari-Baah/KerenOmari-Baah/README.md

 Responsibilities:
 - Visualized and assessed earth observation data to support time and resource management for small-scale fishermen in Keta, Ghana.
 - Analyzed mangrove forest degradation rates along the Volta Delta to aid in monitoring and preservation efforts.
+- Prepared and presented detailed reports on environmental findings to senior analysts for strategic planning and environmental conservation measures.
+- Conducted a comprehensive training needs assessment that informed the development and implementation of workshops aimed at educating local authorities and fishermen on the environmental management and security.

 ## Skills & Languages